isomerpages/mas-moneysense/_emergency-funds/Managing Your Money.md

 <p>Live within your means and meet your basic living expenses</p>
 </li>
 <li>
-<p>Track your spending, so you can put aside money for your long-term and
+<p>Track your spending so that you can put aside money for your long-term
-short-term goals</p>
+and short-term goals</p>
 </li>
 <li>
-<p>Control your money, so that it does not end up controlling you</p>
+<p>Control your money so that it does not end up controlling you</p>
 </li>
 </ul>
 <p>If you have an existing budget, review it from time to time to make sure